 Hold down the power button for a few seconds and swipe to shut the device down.
 Hold down the power button again to boot the device back up.
 Sometimes, this dislodges battery life issues.

 You can also try a hard reset.
-To do that, hold down the home button and the power button for about 10 seconds.
+To do that, hold down the home button and the power button (volume down and power button on an iPhone 7/iPhone 7 Plus) for about 10 seconds.
 The device will restart itself.
 This won’t remove any data.

 Reset All Settings